jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/systems/web-apps/index.md

 slug: systems/web-apps/
 title: Web Applications
 description: Web applications are among the systems that we at Fluid Attacks help you evaluate to detect security vulnerabilities that you can subsequently remediate.
-keywords: luid Attacks, Web, Application, Continuous Hacking, Security, System, Ethical Hacking, Pentesting
+keywords: Fluid Attacks, Web, Application, Continuous Hacking, Security, System, Ethical Hacking, Pentesting
 banner: bg-systems
 template: system
 ---